ArLough/dotfiles/README.md

-# Dotfiles repo to track a few of my configurations, work in progress
+Dotfiles repo to track a few of my configurations work in progress